-Graph 4 illustrates that the two main long term health conditions where people required assistance with core activities within the Shire of Chittering are arthritis (8.6%) and mental health condition (7.9%).
+Graph 4 illustrates that the two main long term health conditions where people required assistance with core activities are arthritis (8.6%) and mental health condition (7.9%).

 PLANNING FOR BETTER ACCESS

 The Western Australia Disability Services Act (1993) requires all Local Governments to develop and implement a Disability Access and Inclusion Plan (DAIP) to ensure that people with disability have equal access to its facilities and services.